sftpplus/sftpplus-docs/src/doc_source/configuration/introduction.rst

     not supported.

-Following a successful installation, the server will start with a sample configuration file which enables the Local Manager service together with the default FTPS and SFTP file transfer services.
+Following a successful installation, the server will start with a sample configuration file which enables the Web Manager service together with the default FTPS and SFTP file transfer services.

 You can configure the server starting from this sample configuration file,